youyupei/discoAnt/README.md

 This should produce a folder called 'SIRV5_test' which contains the expected output of the pipeline.

 ## Dependencies
+Dependencies are automatically built in a conda environment when the setup script is executed.

+Required:
+  - Python >= 3.7.6
+  - BBMap
+  - Bedtools
+  - Samtools
+  - Salmon = 0.14.2 #required version
+  - Gffread
+  - Gffcompare
+  - minimap2

+  R and R libraries:
+  - R >= 4.3
+  - Bioconductor
+  - Optparse
+  - Bambu >= 3.2.4

 ## General Usage
 Run discoAnt with the following command after editing the parameters file: